 View the Operating Expenses/CAM

-On the left-hand navigation bar, select Operations, Leases, then select the desired Lease with the “i”.
+In the left-hand navigation bar, select Operations, then Leases, then select the i icon next to the lease.
 This will give you more information about the lease that you select.

-This will view the Lease Abstract.
+Clicking the i icon will open the Lease Abstract.
 Select the OpEx tab to view the CAM expenses.

 This view of the OpEx tab will display the current charges being added to the invoices each month.
 The period can be expanded using the green + symbol to open the subcategory breakdown.
 The time periods can be edited by using the pencil button.
-This allows rate changes, from Controllable or Non-Controllable, caps to be added, or if a change needs to be made to the Income Item to which the charge is being posted.
+This allows rate changes (from Controllable or Non-Controllable), caps to be added, or changes to the Income Item to which the charge is being posted.

 The Onboarding Team may have set up the OpEx/CAM with many $0 Subcategories.
 All of the subcategories listed here are added to the CAM Reconciliation Report.
-If there is a $0 listed for a subcategory, that means there is no amount for that subcategory on the invoice.
-However, it does need to be tracked as part of Operating Expenses and CAM so it needs to be added to the Invoice section here.
+If a subcategory has a $0 amount, it means there is no amount for that subcategory on the invoice.
+However, it does need to be tracked as part of Operating Expenses and CAM, so it needs to be added to the Invoice section here.
 More on the mapping will follow.

-Slide the button on the right of the page to Actuals.
+Click the button on the upper right side of the page to go to Actuals.
 This is where the expenses posted in the integrated QuickBooks accounts will be shown.

-STRATAFOLIO runs on a Cash Basis.
+STRATAFOLIO runs on a cash basis.
 The expenses posted in the accounts show on the Operating Expenses pages when they are posted as paid in QuickBooks.
 Select the desired Operating Expense Period to look at.
-Again, there are more details for the subcategories by using the green + button to expand that category.
+Again, there are more details for the subcategories; use the green + button to expand that category.

 All of the transactions that are posted to the QuickBooks account during this period are shown.
 They are shown on a cash basis.
-This includes these Categories and Subcategories only.
+This includes only these Categories and Subcategories.
 The amounts shown are calculated using the square footage of the unit and the Pro-Rata share of the Rentable Square Footage of the Building.
 In this example, it is 34.58%.

 Sometimes, a Pro-Rata Share is not based on the Rentable Square Footage of the Building.
 If this is the case, there is an override under the Edit Lease function for Building Square Footage as Stated in the Lease.
 The override should only be used if the lease clearly states a different rentable square footage of the building or a different Pro-Rata Share for the lease.
 STRATAFOLIO uses up to 15 decimal places in the calculations for the Pro-Rata Share.